 Autoimmunity Screening for Kids (ASK) Program

 T1D and celiac disease are the two most common autoimmune diseases of childhood.
 Breakthrough T1D supports the Autoimmunity Screening for Kids (ASK) Program, based at the Barbara Davis Center for Diabetes in Denver, CO.
-The program offers free screening to all U.S. children to detect T1D or celiac disease.
+The program offers free screening to all U.S. children and adults to detect T1D or celiac disease.

 The goals of ASK are: